wr0ng/borderlands-tools/README.md

 1. Click the BorderlandsLauncher icon.
 2. Get Audacity rolling.
   * Switch to the Audacity window.
 (To un-maximize Borderlands press `o`.)
-  * To configure Audacity, ~~set audio host to JACK, output device to PulseAudio JACK Source, and input device to PulseAudio JACK Sink~~ set audio host to JACK, output device to system, and input device to rakarrack.
+  * To configure Audacity, set audio host to JACK, output device to system, and input device to rakarrack.
 Don't know where to change these settings?
 See below.
   * Open or import your backtrack if you desire.
   * Click record.
 This will also start playback.
 3. Switch back to the Borderlands window (and press `o` to maximize it again if necessary).